-• Insurance and payment flexibility: Alma accepts both insurance and self-pay for new clients but doesn't work with Medicare/Medicaid, while Headway requires active insurance for new clients and accepts limited Medicare or Medicaid plans.
+Insurance and payment flexibility: Alma accepts both insurance and self-pay for new clients but doesn't work with Medicare/Medicaid, while Headway requires active insurance for new clients and accepts limited Medicare/Medicaid plans.

-• Cost structure: Headway advertises $0 to $35 per session with insurance and requires insurance for new users, while Alma offers $130 to $380 self-pay rates plus insurance options with free 15-minute consultations.
+Cost structure: Headway advertises $0-$35 per session with insurance and requires insurance for new users, while Alma offers $130-$380 self-pay rates plus insurance options with free 15-minute consultations.

-• Access speed and features: Headway averages 4.9 days for talk therapy and 3.8 days for medication management from booking to first appointment with between-session messaging, while Alma offers instant booking for consultations and automatic progress tracking assessments.
+Access speed and features: Headway averages 5.9 days from booking to first appointment with between-session messaging, while Alma offers instant booking for consultations and automatic progress tracking assessments.

-• Specialized support: Headway provides care in 57+ languages with cultural competency programs and LGBTQIA+ specialty categories, while Alma offers directory filtering by provider identity, specialty, and therapeutic style.
+Specialized support: Headway provides care in 45+ languages with cultural competency programs and LGBTQIA+ specialty categories, while Alma offers provider identity filtering and explicit HSA/FSA payment support.

-In this guide, we'll compare Alma and Headway across the factors that matter most: cost and insurance coverage, provider networks, clinical outcomes, services offered (online vs. in-person therapy), and how quickly you can access care.
+In this guide, we'll compare Alma and Headway across the factors that matter most: cost and insurance coverage, provider networks, clinical outcomes, services offered, and how quickly you can access care.
 Understanding how these platforms differ will help you choose the one that actually works for your specific needs and circumstances.

 Alma vs. Headway: Differences at a glance